vippsas/vipps-developers/vipps-test-environment.md

 in sync with the test environment.
 When this happens, we update the [Statuspage for the test environment](https://vipps-test.statuspage.io) with details.

+**Please note:** If you use an emulator, and not the native apps installed on a phone, you may experience problems - such as having to log in "from scratch" every time you start Vipps in the emulator.

 ### Limitations of the test apps